APonce911/jekyll-mywebsite/_drafts/scala_sumary.md

     }
    </code></pre>

-  when some definitions are not visible, you must use fully qualified names to refer them:
+  When some definitions are not visible, you must use fully qualified names to refer them:

   <pre>
    <code>